 Pre-event, we decouple streaming from encoding.
 Even before an encoder is set up, a provider can stream content directly from the cloud, such as a graphic informing viewers of event start times or delays.

 After an event, we have the ability to instantly deliver a VOD replay to prevent viewers from ever facing a blank screen.
 Once any viewers navigate to an event that has ended, they’re immediately presented with a VOD replay.
 The transition from live to VOD is done seamlessly with a single event playback URL that doesn’t need to be republished.

 Pundits and critics are fond of saying that traditional television and live television are dead, but our experience tells us that’s definitely not the case.
 We know people are never going to stop watching sports and that live event streaming is only going to become a bigger presence online, which is why we continue to invest in it.
 The challenge is for content outlets and content owners to develop ways to transition their sports content to online streaming products successfully.
 The good news is that the technology is here to handle this transition extremely well.
 In fact, a very strong case could be made that with innovations in 1-to-1 session management, individualized experiences and advertising, it might even be better suited to OTT than traditional TV.

 Scott Goldman is a Digital Video Product Manager at Verizon Digital Media Services.
 You can connect with Scott here.
 If you want to learn more about Verizon Digital Media Service’s Live Event Operations managed services, visit their website or get in touch.

-Learn more about Content & Distribution at Hashtag Sports 2018.
+Learn more about Content & Distribution at our annual innovation conference, Hashtag Sports.